 Can Lifestyle Changes Reverse Alzheimer’s Disease?

-Dr. Dean Ornish, Dr. Bruce Miller, and Dr. Joel Kramer are directing the first randomized controlled trial to determine if the progression of early stage Alzheimer’s disease may be reversed by a comprehensive lifestyle medicine program, without drugs, devices, or surgery.
+Dr. Dean Ornish and his colleagues are conducting the first randomized controlled trial to determine if the progression of early stage Alzheimer’s disease may be reversed by a comprehensive lifestyle medicine program, without drugs, devices, or surgery.

 This lifestyle medicine program includes a whole foods low-fat, low-sugar plant-based diet;moderate exercise; stress management techniques including meditation; and psychosocial support.